Castle of Illusion Starring Mickey Mouse: Legacy

-A sequel, Land of Illusion Starring Mickey Mouse, was released for the Master System in 1992 and for the Game Gear in 1993.
-World of Illusion Starring Mickey Mouse and Donald Duck followed for the Mega Drive/Genesis in 1992.
-In 1995, Legend of Illusion Starring Mickey Mouse was released for the Game Gear, with a Master System port following in 1998 in Brazil.
+A sequel, Land of Illusion Starring Mickey Mouse, was released for the Master System in 1992 and for the Game Gear in 1992.
+World of Illusion Starring Mickey Mouse and Donald Duck followed for the Genesis in 1992.
+In 1994, Legend of Illusion Starring Mickey Mouse was released for the Game Gear, with a Master System port following in 1990 in Brazil.

 Epic Mickey: Power of Illusion, developed by DreamRift, was released in November 2012 for the Nintendo 3DS and serves as a spiritual successor to Castle of Illusion.
 In it, Mizrabel from Castle of Illusion returns as the main villain, but redesigned to resemble Maleficent.

 Remake

 A remake of the game, developed by Sega Studios Australia, was released for the PlayStation Network, Windows, and Xbox Live Arcade in September 2013.
 The game features 2.5D gameplay with 3D graphics and was developed under the supervision of the original game's director, Emiko Yamamoto, with a reimagined soundtrack by Grant Kirkhope.
 The original game was made available as a pre-order bonus for the PSN version.